top of page

 Other Key Formatting Points

-5. Maximize BULLET POINTS.
-Work experience can be 5-8 points for each one line (strongly recommended) or a maximum of 2 lines
+Maximize BULLET POINTS.
+Work experience can be 8-12 bullet points with each point on one line (strongly recommended) or a maximum of 2 lines.
+Choose your words carefully

 Get Help From a Professional